Bar Rochford

 • Recommended

 For the best cocktails in Perth, look no further than Foxtrot Unicorn.
 Descending the steps into the bar is like descending into another time period, one where decadence abounds and libations are liberal.
-The former bank vault that dates back to 1887 is now jarrah-clad and filled to the brim with up-cycled materials and vintage bits and bobs from Western Australia’s hospitality history.
-Despite the old-timey feel of the fitout, the cocktail list is surprisingly contemporary, finding creative uses for native flavours – but if you tend not to stray from tradition, Foxtrot Unicorn will fix you something that matches the decor (queue a Negroni).
+The former bank vault that dates back to 1887 is now jarrah-clad and filled to the brim with upcycled materials and vintage bits and bobs from Western Australia’s hospitality history.
+Despite the old-timey feel of the fitout, the cocktail list is surprisingly contemporary, finding creative uses for native flavours.
+But if you tend not to stray from tradition, Foxtrot Unicorn will fix you something that matches the decor (cue a Negroni).
 Inventive numbers might include a Strawberry Gum Gimlet, Quandong Native Blinker or perhaps a Fingerlime Breakfast Martini – all high on our rotation, that’s for sure.
 And as tempting as the drinks list is, the menu of cheesy jaffles you’ll find on offer is an incongruous pairing that somehow just makes sense.
 There’s a reason Foxtrot Unicorn comes in hot with a slew of awards behind it.

 Alexandra Casey